Put Option Definition & Examples

 Points Gained at Expiry= 2700-2600 =100 Points

-However, if suppose S&P closed above 2700 levels on expiry, the maximum loss suffered by Ryan will be equivalent to the premium paid by him on the put options as the option will be worthless.
+However, if S & P closed above 2700 levels on expiry, the maximum loss suffered by Ryan will be equivalent to the premium he paid on the put options as the option will be worthless.

 Large institutional players with huge holding in particular securities also write put options to magnify their return.
-Due to the sheer holding, they can control the prices of such securities, thereby making the put options become worthless for such put option buyers and pocketing the premium received by them from selling such put options.
+Due to the sheer holding, they can control the prices of such securities, making the put options worthless for such put option buyers and pocketing the premium they receive from selling such options.

 Recommended Articles

-This has been a guide to put options examples.
-Here we discuss its definition and top 4 practical examples of put option along with detailed explanations.
+This has been a guide to what are Put Option Examples.
+Here, we explain the concept by citing the top 4 practical examples along with detailed explanations.
 You can learn more about financing from the following articles –